Fort Worth, TX Property Tax Calculator

 Estimate property tax for a home in Fort Worth, TX.
-Texas has an average effective property tax rate of 1.80%, so a median-priced Fort Worth home of $300,000 generates roughly $5,400 in annual property tax.
+Homes in Fort Worth are assessed by Tarrant County, where the effective property tax rate runs about 1.47% of market value — so a median-priced Fort Worth home of $300,000 generates roughly $4,410 in annual property tax.
 Enter your specific home value below for a custom estimate.

 Estimated Annual Property Tax